revodavid/azure-openai-lab/3 Tokens.md

 The OpenAI natural language models don't operate on words or characters as units of text, but on something in-between: tokens.
 A token may be a single character, or a fraction of a word, or an entire word.
 Many common words are represented by a single token, less common words are represented by multiple tokens.

 When you enter text in the prompt box or generate a completion, a counter appears below that counts the total number of tokens in the box.
-(Note: the counter takes a second or so to update if you're actively typing.)
+(Note: the counter takes a few seconds to update if you're actively typing.)

 How many tokens are in the following words?